 When mounting on the rear tire carrier, the antenna may be blocked by the Jeep's cab, but it's usually mounted high enough to clear the roofline and offer reasonable performance.
-But when mounting to the low bumper, it's usually difficult to get the antenna high enough to perform well.
-And even if you use a long 5' antenna, most of the antenna's length will be below the roofline, and you're likely to have some performance issues.
+But, when mounting to the low bumper, it's usually difficult to get the antenna high enough to perform well.
+Even if you use a long 5' antenna, most of the antenna's length will be below the roofline, and you're likely to have some performance issues.

-While the rear bumper isn't ideal, mounting to the front bumper can work well from a performance issue if you use a 4' or longer antenna.
-The antenna will have plenty of open room, as well as being able to "see" the metal from the hood to use as a ground plane to send and receive a signal.
+While the rear bumper isn't ideal, mounting to the front bumper can work well from a performance stance if you use a 4' or longer antenna.
+The antenna will have plenty of open room as well as being able to "see" the metal from the hood to use as a ground plane to send and receive a signal.

-Plus, many aftermarket bumpers have convenient 1/2" holes pre-drilled that are perfect for mounting a CB antenna - no mount required.
-Just get yourself a CB stud, an antenna and some coax and you're good to go.
+Many aftermarket bumpers have convenient 1/2" holes pre-drilled that are perfect for mounting a CB antenna - no mount required.
+Just get yourself a CB stud, an antenna, and some coax, and you're good to go.